 Teachers in WV Universal Pre-K who are employed by the LEA must hold a minimum of a Bachelor's Degree from an accredited higher education program and hold certification in preschool education, early education, or preschool special needs.
 Teachers who are employed by community collaborative partners must hold a Bachelor's Degree in child development, early childhood, or occupational development with an emphasis in child development/early childhood.
 Teachers employed by community partners must hold either certification in preschool education, early education, preschool special needs, or a permanent or temporary Community Lead Teacher Authorization as described in WVBE Policy 5202.
-A permanent Community Lead Teacher Authorization does not require renewal, whereas a temporary Community Lead Teacher Authorization must be renewed annually.
-Individuals who hold a temporary authorization must complete coursework in order to renew.
+A permanent Community Lead Teacher Authorization does not require renewal, whereas a temporary authorization must complete coursework in order to renew.
 It is important to note that the temporary authorization includes two descriptions based on requirement for initial and renewal applications.
 An initial temporary authorization is provided to individuals who meet requirements noted below and have not previously held a temporary Community Lead Teacher Authorization.
 The following guidance illustrates requirements for permanent and temporary authorizations, based on requirements of WVBE Policy 5202.